heriwr/heriwr.github.io/pages/procedures/wilderness.md

 | 5 | Signs and Traces | Signs and Traces |
 | 6 | Retreating | Injured / Slain |

-## Mountain Actions
+## Wilderness Actions

 ### Travel

 Traveling reveals nearby areas gradually, with obvious features and terrain becoming visible based on distance.
 This action typically involves the entire party moving together.
 A d6 roll determines if the party gets lost.
 The risk depends on Path Difficulty (pg.
 76), maps, party skills, and guides.
-If lost, the party might need to spend a Mountain Action to find their way again.
+If lost, the party might need to spend a Wilderness Action to find their way again.
 Otherwise, they reach the intended destination.
 Remember to compare getting lost results to the corresponding Path Difficulty.

 ### Explore